ezEngine/docs/docs/gameplay/area-damage-component.md

 ## Scripting

-This component exposes the following functionality to script languages:

 * `ApplyAreaDamage()`: This function can be called manually to control when and how often this component applies damage.
 For example a 'dangerous' area can be implemented by repeatedly triggering a component of this type.

 ## See Also